Aravindh0598/Color_RGB/readme.txt

 -- npm i get-image-colors jimp rtsp-ffmpeg socket.io express

+or

+Download the zip file  -> Extract it ->  Open in  VSCode -> In Terminal -> Just Type ( npm i ) only.

 Install FFMPEG and add  it to your system path (on windows) by following these steps:
 1. Download the latest version of ffmpeg from here https://www.gyan.dev/ffmpeg/builds/